1717-01-24

 Let me get one point straight.

-I like to provide asynchronous feedback as it allows me to collect my thoughts, structure them, and provide them in a meaningful way to the person asking for design feedback.
+I like to provide asynchronous feedback as it allows me to collect my thoughts, structure them, and convey them meaningfully to the person asking for design feedback.

 Control the environment

-One of the harder things when collecting and providing asynchronous design feedback is the setting of the situation.
+One of the hardest things about collecting and providing asynchronous design feedback is setting the situation.
 In order to get the best results (in terms of productive and effective design feedback), you need to control the environment in which the design feedback process is taking place.

 Just sending out a quick email asking for feedback probably does not do the trick.
 There is great software out there for asynchronous design feedback.

-Of course, we are great fans of our own solution, Usersnap, enabling you to get annotated screenshots with comments from the person giving feedback.
-All design feedback is then centralized and organized within your Usersnap projects which all you to begin to make revisions or ask to follow up questions.
+Of course, we are great fans of our own solution, Usersnap, which enables you to get annotated screenshots with comments from the person giving feedback.
+All design feedback is then centralized and organized within your Usersnap projects, which allows you to begin making revisions or asking follow-up questions.

 Several website feedback questions to ask